How to Make Money in Real Estate—Whether You’re in an Up OR Down Market

 He was also a farmer.
 His neighbors told me how great it was that he grew food on a vacant lot at the end of the street, giving them all free surplus food that he cultivated in the evenings after working all day at his day job.

-But the way he built his wealth was not only by working really, really hard.
+But the way he built his wealth was not just by working really, really hard.
 A big driver was his real estate investing strategy.

 Obviously, when markets change, you have to be able to change with them.